HNU-CAT/HNU-CAT.github.io/content/authors/miaozhiqiang/_index.md

 title: Zhiqiang Miao

 # Full Name (for SEO)
-first_name: Zhiqiang Miao
+first_name: Zhiqiang
-last_name: Liu
+last_name: Miao

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: PhD Candidates
+role: Professor of Control Science and Engineering
 # Organizations/Affiliations
 organizations:
   - name: Hunan University